imprint

 Overview

-Enables AI agents to programmatically control a real terminal, interact with TUI applications, and capture pixel-perfect screenshots for visual analysis and testing.
+Enables AI agents to programmatically control a terminal, capture screenshots, and extract text for TUI testing and interaction.

 Installation